SciCompKL/CoDiPack/documentation/tutorials/Tutorial_6_Higher_order_types_helper_access.md

 ~~~~
 The types are created by using the general types where the user can specify the type of the value and gradient.
 The
 nesting is done in the
 example up to the 6-th order.
-This nesting is called forward over forward since the forward AD mode is applied on the
+This nesting is called forward-over-forward since the forward AD mode is applied on the
 forward AD mode.

 The reverse types can also be used to create higher oder types.
 The general recomendation is to create first a nesing